Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Stabilizer and Orbit stratifications

-For a stratified space $X$ one defines the relation $\leq $ on the index set $\mathcal I$ of a stratification by $i\leq j$ if and only if $X_i\subset \overline{X_j}=cl(X_j)$.
-A partition $\{X_i\}_{i\in\mathcal I}$ satisfies the ``frontier condition" if and only if $\leq $ is a partial ordering.
-That is if for every $i,j\in\mathcal I$ We write $i<j$ if $i\neq j$.
-For example a locally finite simplicial complex is such a stratified space with strata the open simplices.
-Similarly if $N$ is a submanifold of $M$, then $N$ and $M-N$ form a stratification of $M$ with the frontier condition.
-The \textit{depth} of a stratum $X_s$ is the maximal length $k$ of a sequence $s=s_0 < s_1 < \cdots < s_k$.
+We assume here that all groups are finite.
+Given a finite stratification $\{X_i\}_{i\in\mathcal I}$ of a space $X$ satisfying the frontier condition, we define the \textit{depth} of a stratum $X_s$ to be the maximal length $k$ of a sequence $s=s_0 < s_1 < \cdots < s_k$ in $\mathcal I$.
+We recall that $s_i<s_j$ means $X_{s_i}\subset\overline{X}_{s_j}$.
 The depth of a (finite) stratification as a whole is the maximum over the depths of its strata.
+In this section we assume that stabilizer stratifications associated to group actions satisfy the frontier condition.